Is it Okay to Drive After Only Two Drinks? - Sand Law North Dakota

 How Quickly You Drink

 If you drink two drinks quickly and then attempt to drive home, your BAC will be much higher than someone who has had two drinks over the course of a few hours.
-When someone drinks quickly, the liver is unable to keep the pace.
+When someone drinks quickly, the liver is unable to keep pace.
 This means that more alcohol will circulate in the bloodstream until the liver is able to keep up.

 Height and Weight